TobisMa/SocketIOExpressJS/README.md

 Install npm following this guide: https://phoenixnap.com/kb/install-node-js-npm-on-windows

-Run `npm install` in the project folder on your machine
+Run `npm install` in the project folder on your machine Afterwards change the name properties in `package.json` and `package-lock.json` to whatever you like.

 Running `npm run dev` starts the server and the server will automatically be restarted when changes are detected.